chemgymrl/chemgymrl/docs/lesson_2_react.md

     reactant_2.append(env.state[7])
 ```

-Notice that we get a total reward of 2.45.
+Notice that we get a high total reward.
 A visual representation of the reactants being used and total reward increasing can be seen in the subplot we produce!

 ![subplot](../tutorial_figures/reaction-lesson-2/subplots.png)